Fair Assortment Planning: Related Work

+\textbf{Fairness in resource allocation.} Our problem involves an online platform allocating exposure (an intangible resource) to items fairly while optimizing its objective.
+Works on fair resource allocation study two settings: (i) a static setting where allocation occurs in a single shot and the trade-off between fairness and efficiency is investigated \citep{bertsimas2011price,bertsimas2012efficiency, hooker2012combining, donahue2020fairness}; see, also,\citep{cohen2021price} and \citep{deng2022fairness} that study fairness in price discrimination and individual welfare in auctions, respectively; (ii) a dynamic setting where resources are allocated over time, including fairness in online resource allocation \citep{manshadi2021fair,balseiro2021regularized, bateni2021fair}, online matching \citep{ma2021fairness}, sequential allocation \citep{Sinclair2021}, scheduling \citep{mulvany2021fair}, bandit \citep{baek2021fair}, content spread \citep{Schoeffer2022}, search \citep{aminian2023fair} and recommendation \citep{chen2023interpolating}.
+Our work aligns more closely with the first stream, focusing on fairness and efficiency trade-offs.
+However, it stands out as the first to explore fairness in assortment planning.

-\textbf{Fairness in ranking.} Our work is also related to the literature on fairness in ranking, where the goal is to optimize over the permutations of items displayed to users.
-(See \cite{patro2022fair} for a survey.)
-We can view our assortment planning problem as a special case of ranking problem where the items placed in the top $K$ positions are chosen in the assortment, while the rest of the items are not chosen.
-Within this literature, \cite{singh2018fairness, biega2018equity, singh2019policy} are three works that are the most similar to ours in the sense that they oppose the ``winner-take-all'' allocation of economic opportunity.
+\textbf{Fairness in ranking.} Our work also intersects with the literature on fairness in ranking, which focuses on optimizing permutations of items displayed to users \citep{patro2022fair}.
+We can view our assortment planning problem as a specialized ranking problem, where items in the top $K$ positions are chosen for the assortment.
+Several works, such as \citep{singh2018fairness, biega2018equity, singh2019policy}, emphasize the importance of ensuring equal opportunities for items and devise ranking methods that aim to achieve proportional exposure or visibility based on item relevance or quality.
+However, the aforementioned works lack theoretical guarantees.
+In contrast, our algorithms offer provable performance guarantees.
+We believe our fairness notion and mathematical framework can be easily extended to product ranking settings.